CLI reference

 scan runs advisory description checks against registry metadata and, with

 --live, the returned tools/list descriptions when the probe succeeds.
+A live

 Findings do not make scan fail. verify checks registry metadata and, unless